donet-server/donet/docs/introduction/services.rst

 is not currently needed in memory as the avatar is not actively 'present' in the State Server's visibility tree.

+For more details on this service's behavior, see :ref:`dbss`.

 The Event Logger
 ----------------